Monday, September 23, 2013

 Challenge our high school youth to improve their speaking skills and to develop a deeper appreciation of the Constitution of the United States.
 Winners at all levels – local, regional and state receive scholarships.
 At the state level, the first place winner gets a $6,000 scholarship.

 The American Legion offers a number of scholarships and other resources to assist young people in their pursuit of higher education.
 There are opportunities for everyone, including kin of wartime veterans and participants in Legion programs.
 Contact your local post or auxiliary to find out about local scholarships.

 The Department of New York offers the Richard M. Pedro Memorial Scholarship for high school seniors.
 Deadline is June 15.
 Details.

-The New York American Legion Press Association (NYALPA) offers the Albert M. Becker Memorial Scholarship for a high school senior or graduate planning to pursue a degree in a communications field.
+The New York American Legion Media Alliance (NYALMA) offers the Albert M. Becker Memorial Scholarship for a high school senior or graduate planning to pursue a degree in a communications field.
 Annual deadline is April 15.
-Details.
+Details to come.

 The American Legion offers the Legacy Scholarship for children whose parents are killed while serving their country.
 Details.

 For info on other national American Legion scholarships, click here.